 Refer to the Frequently Asked Questions regarding the Structural Engineer Examination for information regarding the examination requirements.

-Refer to the appropriate examination schedule for the date of the next exam.
+Refer to the appropriate Examination Schedule and Final Filing Dates for the date of the next exam.

 The Board no longer directly handles requests for special accommodations at examinations.
 The National Council of Examiners for Engineering and Surveying (NCEES) oversees this procedure.
 If you have a need for special testing accommodations due to religious beliefs or for reasons falling within the Americans with Disabilities Act (ADA), you must contact NCEES regarding your request.
 ALL requests must be submitted to NCEES by the final filing date of the examination for which you are applying.
 NOTE: You must request special accommodations for each examination administration cycle, even if none of the information has changed since the last request.

 Information regarding the process for requesting special accommodations is available on the NCEES website.
 Do NOT contact the Board to request special accommodations; you must contact NCEES.

 Cancellation of Application and Forfeiture of Fee

 Any of the following actions will result in cancellation of the application and forfeiture of the filing fee:

 - Failure to appear for examination as scheduled;